All Episodes

 I couldn't agree more.

-I did watch.
+I did watch the debate.

-I watched it was horrible.
+I watched, it was horrible.

 I couldn't make it through the whole thing.